RichardCoffee/custom-post-type/README.md

 Automatically creates unique caps, based on the slug for the CPT.
 Also, adds the expected caps to the default WordPress user roles.
 Does not handle custom roles, although `$GLOBALS['wp_post_types'][$this->type][cap]` will give you a full list for the CPT.

 #### Taxonomies
 The class provides a taxonomy_registration() method.
 If used, it provides the ability to prevent term deletion for the taxonomy.
 There is also a mechanism in place to prevent specific term deletion.
+See below for more information.

 #### Template
 A 'single' template path and name for the CPT can be assigned, and it will be used when displaying the CPT.